Puzzle Solutions and Exact Answers

 - Pause for the total before taking payment.

 - If a conversation starts during checkout, clear the customer first, then read the dialogue once the counter is safe.
-The game does not pause during conversations.

 Voice Recorder and Clue Chain Route